netsys-lab/scion-host/README.md

 ## Linux
 **Note: You need to stop any `scionlab` installations before running the `scion-host` binary, since they use similar ports.**

-To run the endhost stack on Windows, just download the `scion-host` binary from this repository.
+To run the endhost stack on Linux, just download the `scion-host` binary from this repository.
 Run it as root via `sudo ./scion-host --bootstrap=$bootstrapUrl` and keep this binary running.
 You should see some logging output and the program should stay open.
 SCION is installed under `/etc/scion-host/linuxx64/`, in this folder, you can also find the `scion` binary.
 You can use the binary from this folder or [add it to your Path](https://phoenixnap.com/kb/linux-add-to-path). **Warning: Be sure to run the newly installed scion binary when configuring this to your PATH, since an older one won't work with the new dispatcher.**

 You need to be in the OvGU university network to connect to the SCION network properly.
 This can be done either by connecting to OvGU WIFI or LAN being on the campus, or using the [OvGU VPN](https://www.urz.ovgu.de/vpn-path-204,616.html).
 In the end, you need an OvGU IP Address in the range of `141.44.xx.xx`.